 So, I’m sitting quietly in a swivel chair in the lobby at the VA, feeling anxious as usual but nothing to cause the sleeping lion inside me alarm.
 Hubby was already in his room waiting for the colonoscopy.
 Neither of us wanted to be there, but since cancer invaded his colon several years ago and he only has a foot of it left, he must keep close tabs on it.
 Doctor’s orders.
 And mine.

 The mall-like lobby was like a ghost town of vacant chairs except for one all the way across the room.
 There was no one breathing on me and I wasn’t breathing on anyone else, so I removed my mask and sat minding my own business checking my emails and texting my son.

-Maybe it was due to the stress of our refrigerator conking out and having to buy a new one, or that we had to toss a weeks worth of groceries, or had to use a cooler and being without a fridge for a week.
-Maybe it was due to Bella, our four-legged greyhound-mix waking me up every thirty minutes barking.
+Maybe it was due to the stress of our refrigerator conking out and having to buy a new one.
+Or that we had to toss a week’s worth of groceries, or had to use a cooler and be without a fridge for a week.
+Maybe it was due to Bella, our four-legged greyhound-mix, waking me up every thirty minutes barking.
 Whatever the reasons were, the sleeping lion woke up.

 Lions don’t take kindly to being harassed; especially old, irritable ones with anxiety disorders.
 My hackles raised to the ceiling.
 I said it didn’t make sense why I had to wear a mask when there was no one around and I’m just sitting here waiting for my husband to come out of his procedure.

 Suddenly, her sweetness melted away like cotton candy on a child’s slobbering tongue and scorned, “Either you wear the mask or you will be escorted from the building!”

 All right all right, I snorted to myself.
 I’ll put on the stupid mask!
 But when she strutted out of sight down the long corridor, her heels kicking up enough dust to choke an elephant, the mask magically came to life and jumped back on my lap.